13Cubed/Abeebus/README.md

 - Ignore duplicates
 - Ignore RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) and the loopback network (127.0.0.0/8)

-And for each remaining address, Abeebus will sort the IP addresses numerically by the first octet and provide the following data as available from ipinfo.io:
+For each remaining address, Abeebus will sort the addresses numerically by the first octet and provide the following data as available from ipinfo.io:

 - IP Address, Hostname, Country, Region, City, Postal Code, Latitude, Longitude, ASN